marko-knoebl/slides/src/sections/python-beginner/23-builtins-stdlib-en.md

 ## Standard library

-Modules contain additional objects that can be imported
+The _standard library_ contains additional modules that can be imported.

-e.g.:
+example:

 ```py
 import math